-HDHPs–also known as “consumer-directed health plans”–have lower monthly premiums than traditional health plans, but as the name implies, they also have higher deductibles (the fixed amount you pay out of pocket before your plan begins covering your care).
-HDHPs are quickly becoming the default type of insurance plan offering on the market because they’re cheaper for employers, insurers, and consumers, who will soon be required to purchase health care insurance as part of the Affordable Care Act.
+HDHPs — also known as “consumer-directed health plans” — have lower monthly premiums than traditional health plans, but as the name implies, they also have higher deductibles (the fixed amount you pay out of pocket before your plan begins covering your care).
+HDHPs are quickly becoming the default type of insurance plan offering on the market because they’re cheaper for employers, insurers, and consumers.

-Having an HDHP means that until you meet your deductible, you’ll most likely be paying for your doctor’s visit with your credit card and not your insurance card, so it’s imperative you have all the facts before you make that appointment.
+Having an HDHP means that, until you meet your deductible, you’ll most likely be paying for your doctor’s visit with your credit card and not your insurance card.
+Because of that, it’s imperative you have all the facts before you make that appointment.
 Be prepared and get to know your HDHP with these commonly asked questions.

 1. What is my annual deductible, and what services are covered in my plan?

 When you enrolled in your insurance plan, you should have received a “summary of benefits” document outlining all the relevant information about your plan and benefits.
-If you can’t find this document, you can request a copy from your plan.
+If you can’t find this document, you can request a copy from your insurance company or HR department.

-To Do: Review your summary of benefits carefully to understand what’s covered and what isn’t, and to know the total amount of your annual deductible.
+To do: Review your summary of benefits carefully to understand what’s covered, what isn’t, and how much your deductible is in total.

 2. What is my remaining deductible?